heru-himawan-tl/fdaf-dev-tools/README.md

 ### Determining The PORT

-Before using FDAF development tools, you must decide which PORT will be applied.
+Before using FDAF development tools, you must decide which PORT to apply.
 PORT can be set within `application.conf` as one of the following three PORT(s):

   - `with-hibernate` - to compile FDAF application with Hibernate JPA provider supports